Helping Students with Poor Working Memory

 Many struggling math students can enhance their memory of processing steps if they name each step of a math process as it is being performed.
 This strategy requires students (and teachers) to slow down, but the investment of time increases the student’s ultimate grasp and retention of the mathematical concept.

-Woodin uses a combination of logic and visualization strategies, including use of graphic organizers, to help students who have difficulty formulating and comparing multiplication facts and other mathematical processes.
-Once internalized, graphic organizers like a clock face, or familiar dot patterns help students because they can “chunk” a great deal of information into an organized package that they can access and use to orient themselves.
-Without imposed organization, facts are learned as isolated sentences through rehearsal- like phone numbers.
-Dyslexics are big picture thinkers and being able to organize through context is a helpful strategy.
+Woodin uses a combination of logic and visualization strategies, including graphic organizers, to help students who have difficulty formulating and comparing multiplication facts and other mathematical processes.
+Once internalized, graphic organizers, like a clock face or familiar dot patterns, help students because they can “chunk” a great deal of information into an organized package that they can access and use to orient themselves.
+Without imposed organization, facts are learned as isolated sentences through rehearsal-like phone numbers.
+Dyslexics are big-picture thinkers, and being able to organize through context is a helpful strategy.

-Traditional count-up strategies for subtraction ask students to count up from the subtrahend (smallest number), up to the minuend (larger number).
-For example, subtracting 12-8 would involve saying, “eight,” then counting up to 12 while keeping track of the beats of the counting sequence: "...nine, ten, eleven, twelve.”
-Usually this is done using physical expressions, like points on a number line, plastic counters or outstretched fingers to record the number of counts (4).
-The student responds by saying or writing “four.”
-If the student is not prompted to repeat the entire fact sentence, he will, for a short time remember only the disassociated “four” until it fades.
-Individuals that are able to benefit from this strategy must have the capacity to retain the original fact (12 - 8) prompt after finding the answer, and merge the two pieces of information into a complete fact to store in its entirety.
-Without this capacity, students must continue to count to find sums and differences, and fail to develop their fact base.
+Woodin: Traditional count-up strategies for subtraction ask students to count up from the subtrahend (smallest number) up to the minuend (larger number).
+For example, subtracting 12 - 8 would involve saying "eight" and then counting up to 12 while keeping track of the beats of the counting sequence: ". . . nine, ten, eleven, twelve."
+Usually this is done using physical expressions, such as points on a number line, plastic counters, or outstretched fingers, to record the number of counts (4).
+The student responds by saying or writing "four."
+If the student is not prompted to repeat the entire fact sentence, he will, for a short time, remember only the disassociated "four" until it fades.
+Individuals who are able to benefit from this strategy must have the capacity to retain the original fact (12 - 8) prompt after finding the answer, and merge the two pieces of information into a complete fact to store in its entirety.
+Without this capacity, students must continue to count to find sums and differences, and thus fail to develop their fact base.

 Example Strategy II: Chunking Strategies

 Woodin: Chunking strategies can be used effectively.
-The ability to recognize a number of briefly presented items without actually counting is called subitizing (from lat. subito = suddenly).
+The ability to recognize a number of briefly presented items without actually counting is called subitizing (from lat. subito= suddenly).
 Adult subjects can predictably subitize 1 to 4 randomly placed items.
-Larger quantities of dots or objects greater than five are either counted, or partitioned into smaller, recognizable “chunks” and added.
-If larger quantities are presented in predictable patterns, these patterns can be learned so that they too may be instantly recognized or subitized (Wolters, et. al. 1987.
+Larger quantities of dots or objects greater than five are either counted or partitioned into smaller, recognizable “chunks” and added.
+If larger quantities are presented in predictable patterns, these patterns can be learned so that they too may be instantly recognized or subitized (Wolters et al., 1987.
 "Quantification of Small Numbers of Dots: Subitizing or Pattern Recognition?"
-American Journalof Psycology Summer).
+American Journal of Psychology, Summer).
 The spatial arrangement of sets influences how difficult they are to subitize.
 Canonical patterns occur on dice and playing cards and dominoes.
 Canonical patterns, like the x-shaped “quincunx” 5 on a die, are processed substantially faster than random, noncanonical patterns.
 Furthermore, if a complex pattern can be broken down into small canonical patterns, then participants can follow a partition and add strategy (Wender et. al, 2000).